freealise/freealise/subs/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)
 //subtitles with timestamps: use YouTube's Automatic Captions

-//foil is smoothed with nail file or sandpaper (?) and covered by food-grade white wax like the one from cheese or blu-tack / kneadable eraser painted in CMYK (covered with airtight rubber balloon ?)
+//foil is smoothed with nail file or sandpaper (?) and covered by food-grade white wax like the one from cheese or blu-tack / kneadable eraser painted in CMYK or recolored on the photo (covered with airtight rubber balloon ?)
 make wet paper or cardboard models from depth map thumbnails with large fov for shadows
 (https://streetviewpixels-pa.googleapis.com/v1/thumbnail?panoid=CCBWqYeljZnrtlJzJQaEGw&cb_client=maps_sv.tactile.gps&w=8192&h=4096&yaw=208.25&pitch=0&thumbfov=165)